SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Experiments

-In the verification stage, we test these 35 rules on the validation set.
-Initial testing reveals that 18 rules achieve accuracy above 70 \%, 12 rules between 50-70 \%, and 5 rules below 50 \%.
-Failure case analysis identifies key issues: neglecting traffic density context, overly strict thresholds, and insufficient scenario applicability.
-Table~\ref{tab:refinement} presents typical refinement examples: adding contextual constraints (e.g., "applicable only in non-congested scenarios") and relaxing threshold ranges (e.g., expanding lane change speed variation from $\Delta v < 1.0$ m/s to $\Delta v < 2.0$ m/s) to improve rule generalization.
-After two iterations, 28 high-confidence rules are retained with average validation accuracy of 82.5 \%.
+In the verification stage, these 35 rules are tested on the validation set.
+Initial testing reveals that 11 rules achieve individual accuracy above 70\%, 16 rules between 60--70\%, and 3 rules below 60\%.
+Failure case analysis identifies three key issues: neglecting traffic density context, overly strict thresholds, and insufficient scenario applicability.
+Table~\ref{tab:refinement} presents typical refinement examples, including adding contextual constraints (e.g., ``applicable only in non-congested scenarios'') and relaxing threshold ranges (e.g., expanding lane change speed variation from $\Delta v < 1.0$~m/s to $\Delta v < 2.5$~m/s, and adjusting jerk threshold from $\sigma(\text{jerk}) < 0.80$~m/s³ to $\sigma(\text{jerk}) < 1.20$~m/s³) to improve rule generalization.
+After two iterations, 20 high-confidence rules are retained with an average individual validation accuracy of 70.3\%.